WeMakeDevs/classroom-monitor-bot/.github/pull_request_template.md

 [X] - Correct
 -->

-## Check List (mark all the boxes that are applicable) <!-- Follow the above conventions to check the box -->
+## Check List (mark all applicable checkboxes) <!-- Follow the above conventions to check the box -->

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.